Artchibald/2022_icon_rebrand_scripts/README.md

    //close and clean up
    someDoc.close(SaveOptions.DONOTSAVECHANGES);
    someDoc = null;
 ```

+# Script is 4 distinct blocks

-- Script starts with global var declarations
+- Script starts with global var declarations, standard.
 - Then reusable interface with reusable functions.
-- Then all the Core exports (artboard0)
+- Then all the Core exports (sourceDoc.artboards[0].XXXX)
-- Then all the expressive exports (artboard1)
+- Then all the expressive exports (sourceDoc.artboards[1].XXXX)

 # Initial call brief